joshbegley/nyt-latest/README.md

 `The Tony Awards nominees are not dangerous this year.`\
 https://www.nytimes.com/2026/06/07/opinion/broadway-liberation-giant-balusters-plays.html

-**Gunman Kills at Least One in Attack on Central Israel**\
+**Arab Gunman Kills One in Attack on Central Israel**\
-`Israeli authorities described the shootings as a terrorist attack.
-Hamas, the Palestinian militant group, praised the assault, but did not claim responsibility.`\
+`The assailant, an Arab citizen of Israel, was killed.
+Hamas, the Palestinian militant group, praised the shooting, but it did not claim responsibility.`\
 https://www.nytimes.com/2026/06/07/world/middleeast/israel-west-bank-shooting.html

 **NYT Connections Answers for June 8, 2026**\